python/mypy/test-data/unit/README.md

     $ ./runtests.py mypy.test.testlex -a -v -a '*backslash*'

-You can also run the type checker for manual testing without installing anything by setting up the Python module search path suitably (the lib-typing/3.2 path entry is not needed for Python 3.5 or when you have manually installed the `typing` module):
+You can also run the type checker for manual testing without installing it by setting up the Python module search path suitably:

-    $ export PYTHONPATH=$PWD:$PWD/lib-typing/3.2
+    $ export PYTHONPATH=$PWD
     $ python<version> -m mypy PROGRAM.py

+You will have to manually install the `typing` module if you're running Python 3.4 or earlier.

 You can add the entry scripts to PATH for a single python3 version: